Skip to main content

 About

-The SYMEXPO project aims to develop a “SYstemic approach for assessing the impact of urban Mobility on EXposure to environmental POllutions”, based on a modelling framework where a city dweller is represented as a mobile agent evolving in a pollution field subject to spatial and temporal variations.
-The environmental pollutions we consider are noise and atmospheric pollutants.
+The SYMEXPO project aims to develop a “systemic approach to assessing the impact of urban mobility on exposure to environmental pollution,” based on a modeling framework in which a city dweller is represented as a mobile agent moving within a field of pollution subject to spatial and temporal variations.
+The environmental pollutants we take into account are noise and air pollutants.

-To meet this challenge, an interdisciplinary team of internationally recognized experts in epidemiology, environmental acoustics, air pollutant dispersion, road traffic modelling and environmental economics has been set up.
-The expected scientific advances are the following:
+To meet this challenge, an interdisciplinary team of internationally renowned experts in epidemiology, environmental acoustics, atmospheric pollutant dispersion, road traffic modeling, and environmental economics has been set up.

 Workflow of the SYMEXPO project